The definition is an inflammatory condition of one or both testicles in males, usually caused by a viral or bacterial infection.

 Bacteria that cause sexually transmitted diseases, such as gonorrhea, chlamydia, and syphilis, can cause orchitis in sexually active men, typically between the ages of 19-35.

-People can be at risk if they have many sexual partners, are involved in high-risk sexual behavior, if their sexual partner has had an STD, or if the person has a history of STDs.
+People can be at risk if they have many sexual partners, are involved in high-risk sexual behavior, if their sexual partner has had an STD, or if they person has a history of STDs.

 Symptoms associated with orchitis can vary from mild to severe, and inflammation can affect one or both testicles.

-Patients may experience rapid onset of pain and swelling, or symptoms may appear more gradually.
+Patients may experience a rapid onset of pain and swelling, or symptoms may appear more gradually.
 Symptoms of orchitis may include the following: